 We request a $5 donation for each adult at the Open Sabbats; this helps to defray costs at the Coven House.
 Our group typically provides the main dish for events, in addition to paper plates, napkins, plastic ware, cups, drinks and toilet paper, so contributions are immediately recycled for this sort of public use.
 This donation is especially important at Sabbats because some events can get 30+ attendees.

 High Priestess Gwen Gardner is the Local Coordinator for the Pagan Pride Project in Montana and is the Regional Coordinator for Montana, Idaho, Colorado, Utah, Wyoming and Nebraska.
 Please contact her for more information or for details about vending or teaching at the event.

 Summerfest was an event we traveled to in the Billings area for many years.
-Lady Nytewind graciously accepted our offer to continue her work after her retirement, so we will be organizing this for the future.
+Lady Nytewind graciously accepted our offer to continue her work after her retirement, so we hope to be organizing this or something similar for the future.

 Please see our Classes page to learn more

 The classes and workshops are typically $40 for 8 weeks at one hour a week.

 Because there are a number of “hidden costs” associated with teaching classes, which can sometimes be as large as 10 people at a time, our fees are in place to cover these standard incidentals.
 We believe it is important for the student to “exchange” something for the knowledge they are receiving; this keeps the flow of energy balanced between instructor and student.

 No one is refused for lack of funds; please inquire about work-trade exchanges if you are in need.

 To request more information on prerequisites for classes, please contact us through our Contact page.